Reference

 Options

-- -s, --section <PATTERN>
+-s, --section <section>

 Consider matching lines the start of a new section.
-The section name is one of: the named group
+The section name is one of: the named group name, the first captured group, the entire match.

 If matched, exit with a status code indicating success.